MichaelRWolf/wendy-ai/notes-from-google-doc.md

 or

-Show you the small script that could automate this for all future episodes on your or Michael’s machine?
+Show you the small script that could automate this for all future episodes on your or Michael's machine?

 Either path is excellent — just depends if you want immediate results or long-term automation next.

 ---
 🐬 You said:

 how about i talk to michael and see if he wants to PLAY

 ok we will end this soon and i will check with Michael

 and then i will pick back up tomato ;)

 PS another thing, another piece of data i don't want lost is

 i should give you, and you put in the header the youtube link for each video